20n/act/scripts/azure/README.md

 $ azure vm deallocate twentyn-azure-central-us twentyn-worker-2
 ```

-**Important**: stopping or deallocating a VM will wipe its ephemeral
+**Important**: Stopping or deallocating a VM will wipe its ephemeral
 drive, which lives at `/mnt`.  *Data lost on an ephemeral drive is
 absolutely non-recoverable.* Use `/mnt` only for genuinely temporary
 data (like Spark work dirs).
 Additional disks can be created and